Yemaneab100/js-functions-understanding/README.md

 function myFunction(num1, num2) {
   num1+num2
 }

-const result = myFunction(5,5)
+// line 56 should have return for this code to run correctly and return result as 10. const result = myFunction(5,5)
 ```

+This function is nearly idemtical to the one in Q1, passes same arguments.
+However, due to no "return" command in it the return will be underfined.
 ### Q3
 What is the value of `num` at the end of the program?
 Why?